Upcoming Athlete Membership Events

 Global Messengers are called upon to give presentations about their involvement with Special Olympics to various groups throughout the state with the goal of increasing awareness about the program.

 Interested athletes should have an identified person who is willing to be their Speech Coach and attend trainings and assist with preparation for speeches as needed.

-If you are interested in having a Global Messenger speak at your event please right click and save link as to download and then fill out the Global Messenger Request Form.
+If you are interested in having a Global Messenger speak at your event please right click and save link as to download and then fill out the Special Olympics Speaker Request Form.